 “… And I, even I only, am left,”

-Elijah has come to a point we can probably all relate to.
-He’s at the end, down and low.
+Elijah has come to a point we all circle around at times.
+He’s at the end, ebbing low, down in the pit.

 How does the Lord answer Elijah?

-We often find it easier to listen to the big earth-quaking fire-raging noise.
+We often find it easier to listen to the big earth-quaking fire-raging noisy word.

-But our Lord God often speaks in the still and small voice.
+But our Lord God often speaks to us in the still and small voice.

-The second time God answers Elijah with a pin-prick to the self-righteous-sorry bubble (it is also an encouragement for Elijah).
+God answers Elijah with a pin-prick to the self-righteous-sorry bubble (it is also an encouragement for Elijah).

 There are seven thousand more people in Israel who have not bowed the knee to Baal!

 We are not alone.
-Jesus is always building His church, day by day.
+Jesus is always building His church, each of us a living stone.

-Thank You that You never leave us or forsake us, even though we first forsook You!
+Thank You that You never leave us, You never forsake us.